LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     [:material-skip-forward:](#configure-secrets) To skip the detailed instructions, click on [Configure <code>Secrets</code>](#configure-secrets)

 !!! warning "Existing Fork"
-    Some people may already have a fork of `LoopWorkspace`.
-Click on [Already Have LoopWorkspace](#already-have-loopworkspace), decide what to do, and follow the appropriate link back to these instructions.
+    If you already have a fork of `LoopWorkspace`, click on [Already Have LoopWorkspace](#already-have-loopworkspace) to decide what to do.
+That section provides links to return you to these instructions.

 1. Open this link [https://github.com/LoopKit/LoopWorkspace](https://github.com/LoopKit/LoopWorkspace) to open the `LoopWorkspace` repository owned by `LoopKit`.
-1. Review the highlighted locations of the graphic below (yours won't look quite like this yet), but the `Fork` button is in the same place
+1. Review the highlighted locations of the graphic below (yours won't look quite like this yet, but the `Fork` button is in the same place)
 1. At the upper right side of the screen, click on the word `Fork`
-    * If you already have a fork, it will not allow you to proceed, see [Already Have LoopWorkspace](#already-have-loopworkspace)
+    * If you already have a fork, you cannot proceed, see [Already Have LoopWorkspace](#already-have-loopworkspace)
 1. Now your screen should look like the graphic below
     * Your username will be automatically filled in as the owner (`Owner`)
-    * `LoopWorkspace` is automatically filled in as the repository name (`Repository Name`)
+    * `LoopWorkspace` is the repository name (`Repository Name`)
     * Leave the selection that says "`Copy the main branch only`" checked
     * Click on the green `Create fork` button